muratal49/NER-analysis-using-BiGRU/README.md

 - seqeval (for NER evaluation)

-Download the GloVe embeddings: You can download the GloVe embeddings from here.
-Choose the embeddings that best suit your data, typically 300-dimensional embeddings (e.g., glove.6B.300d.txt).

-Prepare your dataset: Ensure your dataset is in a format compatible with NER tasks (e.g., CoNLL format) and adjust the data loading code accordingly.

 Acknowledgments
 This project is part of the NLP course offered at the University of Rochester.
 The model uses GloVe embeddings, which are publicly available.